vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 The home delivery feature is enabled by setting `type: "HOME_DELIVERY"`.
 The title will become `{providerName} home delivery` (e.g. "Porterbuddy home delivery") by default.
 The consumer gets to choose an available delivery window based on the address.
 Vipps relays the selected option as part of the content in the "session completed callback".

+**Please note:** For home delivery Vipps Checkout must perform a "pre booking" (i.e. reserve a timeslot) when the consumer selects a delivery window.
+Merchant provided credentials are therefore required for the shipping provider in question.

 ![Home delivery animation](resources/shipping_home-delivery.gif)